Permute Matrix

 | Generate error

 Reaction to an invalid index value.
-If the index value on input P refers to a non-existent row or column of input matrix A, the block reacts as specified in this parameter.
+If the index value on the Input P refers to a non-existent row or column of the input matrix A, the block reacts as specified in this parameter.
 The following options are possible:

 -